 There are numerous benefits in teaching children martial arts.
-There is an excellent article on the subject HERE.
 Some of these include:

 - increased activity - helping them to get fit